 The Amistad Revolt

 In 1839, Africans took control of the Spanish slave boat called La Amistad while sailing along the coast of Cuba.
-The African captives, led by Joseph Cinque, escaped their shackles and killed many of the crew, but spared a few to sail the ship back to their home to Sierra Leone.
-However, the crew tricked them, sailing north where they were apprehended near Long Island, New York.
+The African captives, led by Joseph Cinque, escaped their shackles and killed many of the crew, but spared a few to sail the ship back to their home of modern-day Sierra Leone.
+However, the crew tricked them, sailing north, where they were apprehended near Long Island, New York.
 After a highly publicized court trial, the African captives were released as free men.

 The Malê Revolt

 The Malê Revolt (1835), also known as The Great Revolt, is possibly the most significant slave rebellion in Brazil.
 Brazilian Yoruba slaves and ex-slaves, who were inspired by Dutty Boukman, Toussaint L’Ouverture, and the Haitian Revolution (1791−1804), wore necklaces with the image of Haitian President Dessalines as they fought for their freedom.
 When the smoke cleared, the Portuguese authorities feared that they would lose control of Brazil, as the French did in Haiti, and they quickly sent the surviving 500 fighters of the revolt back to Africa.